What Are Interpersonal Skills? And How to Strengthen Them

 Listening Skills, People Management, Soft skills, Communication, Organizational Conflict

 Knowing your strengths and weaknesses regarding social interactions can help you determine which skills you want to hone.
 The desire to strengthen your people skills does not mean you are lacking in any way.
-Having self-awareness of which skills you feel are your strengths and which you would like to improve can help you hone in on the right areas.
+Self-awareness allows you to better understand your strengths whilst making it possible to focus on areas needing improvement.

 Continuous pursuit of self-improvement and confidence can benefit your personal and professional relationships.
 Here’s how you can build on your interpersonal skills: